Tali Sharot

-Tali Sharot (טלי שרות) is an Israeli, British, and American neuroscientist and professor of cognitive neuroscience at University College London and MIT.
-Sharot began studying at Tel Aviv University, receiving a B.A. in economics in 1999, and an M.A. in psychology from New York University in 2002.
-She received her Ph.D. in psychology and neuroscience from New York University.
+Tali Sharot (טלי שרוט) is an Israeli, British, and American neuroscientist and professor of cognitive neuroscience at University College London and MIT.
 Sharot is known for her research on the neural basis of emotion, decision making and optimism.
 Sharot hopes to better understand these processes to enhance overall well-being.

 Early life and career

 Tali Sharot grew up in Israel with an English father and an Israeli mother.
 In school, she was taught in Hebrew, but spoke both English and Hebrew at home.
-After attending Tel Aviv University, she attended New York University to pursue her master's degree and PhD in psychology.
-While in New York, Sharot witnessed the 9/11 attacks on the Twin Towers.
-Sharot decided to focus her research on how emotion affects memory.
-A few years after the attacks, she and fellow researchers interviewed 22 New Yorkers who had been present on the island of Manhattan during the event.
+Sharot began studying at Tel Aviv University, receiving a B.A. in economics in 1999, and an M.A. in psychology from New York University in 2002.
+She received her Ph.D. in psychology and neuroscience from New York University.
+While in New York, Sharot witnessed the 9/11 attacks on the Twin Towers and decided to focus her research on how emotion affects memory.
+A few years after the attacks, she and fellow researchers interviewed 22 New Yorkers who had been present in Manhattan during the event.